Alt-Car Alternatives

 If America wanted to preserve for my generation, and those that follow, a living pattern based around private motoring that was not dependent on diminishing finite resources, we have done too little, too late.
 That should have started in earnest during the 70’s when we got our first wake up call during the oil embargo.

 The increasingly volatile oil market spiked to all time highs in 2008 just before the market crash.
-While this year’s oil price spike did not reach quite as high, the new floor on prices has moved up considerbly.
+While this year’s did not reach quite as high, the new floor on prices has moved up considerbly.
 The United States is on track this year to spend more money on gasoline, $491 billion, than ever before.

 If we are to successfully transition toward a post-petroleum dependent society, we have to focus on solutions that can be scaled up quickly enough to make a meaningful difference before prices skyrocket again or supply becomes disrupted.
 Risks I consider more likely to happen sooner than later after spending a lot of time following world energy news in the past year.

 That means we need more investments in walkable bikeable neighborhoods, public transit, and intercity rail.
-Things like building expensive and often under utilized parking garages at tens of millions of dollars, designed primarily to attract oil consuming cars, and calling them LEED certifiably green because we stuck in a few electrical outlets for plug in EV's, is not what I consider a valuable investment for a future of diminishing oil supply.
+Things like building expensive and parking garages at tens of millions of dollars, designed primarily to attract oil consuming cars, and calling them LEED certifiably green because we stuck in a few electrical outlets for plug in EV's, is not what I consider a valuable investment for a future of diminishing oil supply.

 Los Angeles was a global leader of electric rail service in the 1920’s (check out the map of the L.A. rail network in 1925), and we could do it again rather quickly if we dropped the futile diminishing returns of more billion dollar freeway expansions and parking lot building, and got on with the real work that needs to be done.
 Electric rail is the most energy efficient means on land to move people and freight quickly, with far greater prospects for renewable energy supplies than automobiles and trucks.